Division of Property

 Property division is can be a difficult aspect of divorce in Seattle, WA and often requires the assistance of experienced counsel.
 With the guidance of Washington property division lawyer Shana E. Thompson, divorcing spouses can work unitedly to divide property in a manner in a fair manner.
 Our additional areas of practice include divorce, child support, child custody, modifications, and more.

 If you desire to obtain a fair property settlement, contact the Law Offices of Shana E. Thompson.
 Our attorneys are experienced in representing clients in divorce and family law cases throughout the Seattle area and the Kent area in King County.
 We also represent clients in surrounding areas including Kent, Mercer Island, Bellevue, North Bend, and Vashon Island.
-Call us today at (206) 712-2756 to receive a consultation free of charge.
+Call us today at (206) 712-2756 to schedule your first consultation.